StevenBlack/vocab/million-dollar-words.md

 ### cue-dependent forgetting
 Cognitive bias: Cue-dependent forgetting, or retrieval failure, is the failure to recall information without memory cues.

+### Curiosity Zone
+Curiosity is the desire to fill gaps in knowledge.
+Thus, curiosity occurs not when you know nothing about something, but when you know a bit about it.
+So learn a little about as much as you can (like you're doing now!), and it will spur you to learn even more.

 ### curmudgeon